amymariag/ThePriceIsAnOversight/README.md

-The Price is An Oversight!
-By Amy Gonzalez
+The Price is An Oversight

 A web application that challenges users to guess the real-time prices of eBay items, combining the thrill of gameplay with real-world data integration.
 This project was designed with responsiveness, interactivity, and user engagement at its core.